-Join Richard Harrington for an in-depth discussion in this video Exposure bracketing, part of Up and Running with the Nikon D600 and D610.
+Join Richard Harrington for an in-depth discussion in this video Exposure bracketing, part of Learning the Nikon D600 and D610.

 - At the start of this course, I mentioned bracketing…as a way to make sure to capture…an entire range of exposures.…Now, when lighting gets tricky,…exposure bracketing can really improve your chances…of getting a correctly exposed shot.…Essentially, your camera will take multiple shots…to capture a range.…This can also be useful when you are shooting things…for HDR photos.…Now, you'll shoot multiple exposures…and then merge them together in post-processing.…If you like learn more about that process,…make sure you check out my course here on Lynda.com…about Photomatics Pro.…